 A Claim Information Representative will take your injury details and other information.
-The WCB has translation services available to help you speak to a WCB representative in the language of your choice.
+As well, the WCB has translation services available to help you speak to a WCB representative in the language of your choice.

-Download the Worker Incident Report form.
+You can also download the Worker Incident Report form.
 This form must be filled out on your computer, printed and submitted by fax or email.
-You can also get the paper forms by calling 204-954-4922.
+The paper forms are also available by calling 204-954-4922.

 Fax your completed Worker Incident Report Form to the WCB at 204-954-4999, or toll free outside of Winnipeg 1-877-872-3804.

 Mail your completed Worker Incident Report Form to the WCB:

 Winnipeg MB R3C 4W3

 While you recover from your injury be sure to follow these steps.

 Take your medication, participate in any physical rehabilitation programs prescribed to you, and go to all your appointments.
 An active recovery is the best way to get back to health and work quickly.
 Your WCB benefits may be stopped if you aren't following your doctor's treatment plan after being hurt at work.

 If you’re hurt at work, keeping in touch can help make your return to work easier.
 Let your supervisor know how your recovery is going, and when you may be able to return to work.